 Drought is a consistent and recurrent part of California's climate.
-Multiple-year droughts have occurred three times during the last four decades, and California currently is in the dealing with one of these events.
+Multiple-year droughts have occurred three times during the last four decades, and 50% of water years can be classified as drought years.
 California's long history of multiple-year droughts should force state and local water and land use authorities to recognize the recurrence of drought periods and permanently put more effective water use policies in place.
 We cannot solve the problems of ongoing drought by continuously modifying water quality standards and water export quantities in ways that favor Delta exporters at the expense of urban ratepayers, the environment and fisheries.
 The Governor's current policy on water conservation should be mandatory for all water districts (including agriculture); it should become a permanent part of water policy, rather than a response to current dry conditions.
 We can negotiate future droughts satisfactorily only by educating the public, recognizing limits, and learning to efficiently use the water we have.